mparramont/documentation/docusaurus/docs/dev-docs/testing.md

 ## Test a basic endpoint controller

 :::tip
-In the example we'll use and example `Hello world` `/hello` endpoint from [controllers](/dev-docs/backend-customization/controllers) section.
+In the example we'll use an example `Hello world` `/hello` endpoint from [controllers](/dev-docs/backend-customization/controllers) section.
 <!-- the link below is reported to have a missing hash by the check-links plugin, but everything is fine 🤷 -->
 :::